‘G.I. Joe’ writers sue over intellectual property

 In addition, Elliot and Lovett claim that their pitch to the production companies included an extensive collection of documents, concept art, video clips and even mock movie posters that demonstrate the extent of their work.

 When dealing with intellectual property, disputes can arise between creators and the companies that employ them.
-Businesses that are engaged in such a dispute should consult with a Phoenix small business attorney
+Businesses that are engaged in such a dispute should consult with a Phoenix small business attorney.

-Categorised in:
+Categorised in: Entertainment Law

 This post was written by